bogdan-szabo-sociomantic/ocean-1/README.rst

   New module added that provides methods to convert dates in strings to a time_t UNIX timestamp value.

+``ocean.text.regex.PCRE``
+  Added a class (CompiledRegex) which can be used to compile a regex pattern once and use it to perform multiple searches.
+(Previously the pattern was compiled every time a search was performed.)

 v1.7 (2013-09-06)
 -----------------